 Databricks Runtime for Machine Learning (Databricks Runtime ML) provides a ready-to-go environment for machine learning and data science.
 It contains multiple popular libraries, including TensorFlow, PyTorch, Keras, and XGBoost.
 It also supports distributed TensorFlow training using Horovod.

-Databricks Runtime ML lets you start a Databricks cluster with all of the libraries required for distributed TensorFlow training.
+Databricks Runtime ML lets you start a Azure Databricks cluster with all of the libraries required for distributed TensorFlow training.
 It ensures the compatibility of the libraries included on the cluster (between TensorFlow and CUDA / cuDNN, for example) and substantially decreases the cluster start-up time compared to using init scripts.

 Databricks Runtime ML includes high-performance distributed machine learning packages that use MPI (Message Passing Interface) and other low-level communication protocols.
 Because these protocols do not natively support encryption over the wire, these ML packages can potentially send unencrypted sensitive data across the network.

 Messages sent across the network by these ML packages are typically either ML model parameters or summary statistics about training data.
 It is therefore not typically expected that sensitive data, such as protected health information, would be sent over the wire in an unencrypted fashion.
 However, it is possible that certain configurations or uses of these packages (such as specific model designs) could result in messages being sent across the network that contain such information.

 Library utilities are not available on Databricks Runtime for Machine Learning.